Identity Over Time

 4.1 Constitution

 Constitution accounts pivot on the distinction between constitution and identity.
 Defenders of such accounts hold that constitution, unlike identity, is not an equivalence relation (Baker 2002).
 Constitution is said to be, at least, non-symmetrical.
 According to a constitution account, we say the following about the three types of puzzle cases described above.
 Cup is never identical with Tcup.
-Later Cup is constituted by Tcup [alternatively: Cup and Tcup never constitute each other, but later are constituted from the very same atoms].
+Later Cup is constituted by Tcup.
+(Alternatively: Cup and Tcup never constitute each other, but later are constituted from the very same atoms.)
 Likewise the lump of clay is never identical with the statue, but earlier only constitutes the statue.
 Finally, the reassembly ship is never identical, but only constituted from exactly the same planks as, the original.

 The constitution view has come in for its share of criticisms.
 Some think it engages in metaphysical multiple vision, seeing a multiplicity of things at a given place and time where there is plausibly only one.
-Others argue that constitution is identity (see Noonan 1993).
+Others argue that constitution \(is\) identity (see Noonan 1993).

 A number of objections have been raised against constitution views.
 One is an objection from causal overdetermination.
 Another is an objection from grounding.
 Consider a statue allegedly constituted from a statue shaped piece of clay.
 Someone throws the statue against a pane of glass, which breaks.
 What caused the glass to break?
 Surely, the statue impacting it.
 But the glass was also impacted by the statue shaped piece of clay with sufficient force to break it.
 So, if constitution is not identity, the glass breaking has two causes.
 Some would say that is one cause too many.

-The objection from grounding is not so much an objection to the constitution view, but an objection designed to undermine a principle reason for adopting it.
-A principle reason for adopting the constitution view is that it seems to allow, for example, the statue and the piece of clay to have different properties.
+The objection from grounding is not so much an objection to the constitution view, but an objection designed to undermine a principal reason for adopting it.
+A principal reason for adopting the constitution view is that it seems to allow, for example, the statue and the piece of clay to have different properties.
 In particular, it seems to allow them to have different modal properties such as being squashable.
 Since constitution, unlike identity, does not conform to the indiscernibility of identicals, the clay can be squashable even if the statue is not.

 A further problem for constitution views is the so called too many minds objection (see Olsen 1997 and Shoemaker 1999).
 Advocates of constitutionalism typically hold that a person is constituted by a living organism.
 If so, the person and the living organism constituting that person share the same thoughts.
 Whenever you encounter a person you encounter a distinct living organism having occupying the same region and having the same thoughts.
 Not a good result.